 In reality, migrating a website does not have to be complicated.

-In this guide, I’ll give you a run through the steps required to move your WordPress website to a new host or server.
+In this guide, we’ll give you a run through the steps required to move your WordPress website to a new host or server.
 But before we proceed, you should know that many WordPress hosting companies offer free migration.
 So make sure you ask the hosting provider as it may not be listed on the website.

 6 Steps to Move WordPress to a New Host or Server